gramulos/photoz-api/README.md

 npm dev
 ```
 # 3. API collection
 There is an Postman API collection to this application.
 You just need to import this collection to postman.
-[Postman collection](https://github.com/gramulos/photoz-api/PhotoZ_API_v2.postman_collection.json)
+It's located in project root folder and called [PhotoZ_API_v2.postman_collection.json](https://github.com/gramulos/photoz-api/blob/master/PhotoZ_API_v2.postman_collection.json)